sahat/hackathon-starter/README.md

 };
 ```

-Express.js has `app.get`, `app.post`, `app.put`, `app.delete`, but for the most part you will only use the first two HTTP verbs, unless you are building a RESTful API.
+Express.js has `app.get`, `app.post`, `app.put`, `app.delete`, but for the most part, you will only use the first two HTTP verbs, unless you are building a RESTful API.
 If you just want to display a page, then use `GET`, if you are submitting a form, sending a file then use `POST`.

 Here is a typical workflow for adding new routes to your application.
-Let's say we are building
-a page that lists all books from database.
+Let's say we are building a page that lists all books from the database.

 **Step 1.** Start by defining a route.
 ```js